 Join a cohort that works to strengthen communities and alleviate poverty by building capacity at local Philadelphia nonprofits.
 What was once the Philly Fellows program, PHENND now seeks 13 full-time AmeriCorps VISTAs to be PHENND Fellows.

 PHENND Fellows places passionate and talented college graduates with local Philadelphia nonprofits as AmeriCorps VISTA members.
 The program has a three-fold mission (1) Support local nonprofits fighting poverty across a wide range of issues (2) Train and retain local talent to stay and work in Philadelphia and (3) Develop the next generation of nonprofit leaders.

 PHENND Fellows will have up to 13 specific sites for the 2019-2020 program year.
 Each of those positions will be listed separately on MyAmeriCorps and if you have a specific interest in one or more of them, please apply for them directly.
-If you are not sure which organization is right for you, please apply to the generic PHENND Fellows position.
+You will find all of them once you search the listings using PHENND as the program name.

 Benefits & Compensation